The North Koreans

 "It'll be a long one.
 Our troops in the area are pretty hopeless, and they'll be overrun, along with the South Koreans.
 General MacArthur will eventually pull things together, but it'll take many men and many months."

 General Smith then wandered off, seemingly not at all unhappy at the prospect of a long war.
-Heike whispered to the others,
+Heike whispered to Jones,

 "The longer it goes on, and the bigger it gets, the more likely he is to get a command in Korea."